BigCoke233/textretty.css/README.md

 ## Introduction

 **Textretty** is a simple typography stylesheet which can be used on any html-based document.
 It's usually for article content but not the whole website.
 It can help you start writing quickly and you don't need to care about the style too much.
+And it has referenced to GitHub Markdown style.

 ## Installation